agongi/study/java/generics/README.md

 - S, U, V etc., - 2nd, 3rd, 4th types

 #### Upper Bounded Type Parameters
-It can restrict the types to only accept instances of Number or its subclasses

 ```java
 public class Box<T> {
     public <E extends Number> void inspect(E e){